 Only for genuine religious reasons or genuine material ones (supported by a letter from the appropriate authority) will the uniform be altered – otherwise it is not negotiable.

-If you think your child is eligible for free service dinners contact the service and we will help you gain this entitlement.
+In general, our young people will need to bring their own lunch but if you think your child is eligible for free school meals please contact the hub manager and we will help you gain this entitlement.